Toonzai

-Toonzai (formerly known as The CW4Kids from May 24, 2008 to September 11, 2010, or stylized as TOONZAi) was an American Saturday morning cartoon children's television block that aired on The CW from May 24, 2008 to August 18, 2012.
-The block was created as a result of a four-year agreement between 4Kids Entertainment and The CW.
-The original name for the block from May 24, 2008 to September 11, 2010, The CW4Kids (stylized as THE CW4K!DS), was retained as a sub-brand through the end of the block's run in order to fulfill branding obligations per 4Kids Entertainment's contract to lease The CW's Saturday morning time slots.
+Toonzai (formerly known as the CW4Kids from May 24, 2008 to August 7, 2010) was an American Saturday morning cartoon children's television block that aired on the CW from May 24, 2008 to August 18, 2012.
+The block was created as a result of a four-year agreement between 4Kids Entertainment and the CW.
+The original name for the block from May 24, 2008 to August 7, 2010, the CW4Kids, was retained as a sub-brand through the end of the block's run in order to fulfill branding obligations per 4Kids Entertainment's contract to lease the CW's Saturday morning time slots.
 The name is a portmanteau of "toon" and the Japanese term banzai, reflecting the majority of anime programming on the block.

 The block was replaced by Saban Brands' program block Vortexx, which debuted on August 25, 2012.
 On April 11, 2013, the Toonzai website redirected to the Vortexx website.
 Vortexx closed on September 27, 2014, and was replaced by Litton's One Magnificent Morning.

 History

 Origin and launch

+The CW4Kids logo used exclusively from May 24, 2008 to August 7, 2010.

-On October 2, 2007, The CW announced due to a joint decision between the network's parent companies Time Warner and CBS Corporation that it would cancel the Kids' WB programming block, due to the effects of children's advertising limits and competition from cable television, and sell the programming time to 4Kids Entertainment.
-Kids' WB was discontinued on The CW on May 17, 2008 (Kids' WB, like The WB Television Network that the block originated, then relaunched as an online-only video on demand service).
-4Kids Entertainment took over programming the block on May 24, 2008, premiering under the name The CW4Kids.
+On October 2, 2007, the CW announced due to a joint decision between the network's parent companies Time Warner and CBS Corporation that it would cancel the Kids' WB programming block, due to the effects of children's advertising limits and competition from cable television, and sell the programming time to 4Kids Entertainment.
+Kids' WB was discontinued on the CW on May 17, 2008 (Kids' WB, like The WB Television Network that the block originated, then relaunched as an online-only video on demand service).
+4Kids Entertainment took over programming the block on May 24, 2008, premiering under the name the CW4Kids.
 In addition to programming the block, 4Kids also handled responsibilities for its content and advertising revenue.